CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Experiments

 \subsection{Results}

 \textbf{Q1}: \textit{Does \model provide well-calibrated accurate probabilistic forecasts across all benchmarks?}

-We evaluate our model and baselines on the four tasks described in the experiment section above.
+We evaluate our model and baselines on the four diverse benchmarks described in Section \ref{sec:setup}.
 We ran the experiments 20 times for each of the models for all tasks and reported the mean scores.
-The results are summarized in Tables \ref{tab:metrics}.
-For \texttt{covid19} and \texttt{google-symptoms}, we show 2-week ahead results here and rest, which show similar trends, in Appendix. \model models significantly outperform the baselines in all the probabilistic and calibration scores.
-Specifically for the hard disease-forecasting tasks we see over 25\% improvement in CRPS score and 50\% improvement in interval score over best baselines.
+Specifically, for \texttt{covid19} and \texttt{google-symptoms} we performed a comprehensive evaluation across all regions in US for 1-4 weeks ahead forecasts and reported the average results.
+The results are summarized in Tables \ref{tab:metrics}. \model models significantly outperform the baselines in both accuracy and calibration scores.
+Specifically for the hard disease-forecasting tasks we consistently see over 25\% improvement in RMSE and CRPS score, and over 50\% improvement in interval score over best baselines.
 In case of \texttt{power} and \texttt{tweet}, we observe 28\% and 24\% improvement in CRPS scores over second-best model and 56\% and 35\% improvement in interval score.
 Performing significance test (t-test) with $\alpha=1\%$ shows that \model is significantly better than other models in all scores except those highlighted in bold in Table \ref{tab:metrics}.
-Applying post-hoc calibration methods \cite{kuleshov2018accurate, song2019distribution} on baselines also does not affect the significance of our results (Table \ref{tab:posthoc} in Appendix).
+Further, applying post-hoc calibration methods \cite{kuleshov2018accurate, song2019distribution} on baselines also does not affect the significance of our results (Table \ref{tab:posthoc} in Supplementary).

 \textbf{Q2} \textit{: Effect of multi-source stochastic modelling and context-sensitive dynamic view selection on \model's performance}